fredag 7. november 2008

 17. mai

-It celebrates the day in 1814 when ordinary norwegians liberated themselves from being exploited by a Swedish bourgeoisie and passed to being exploited by a homegrown Norwegian bourgeoisie.
+It celebrates the day in 1814 when ordinary norwegians liberated themselves from being exploited by a Danish (later Swedish) bourgeoisie and passed to being exploited by a homegrown Norwegian bourgeoisie.

 Oh well, this poem takes a jab at the many forms of nationalism we have been through this last century, and explains in its own way why nationalism is such a diseased and corrupt tool for manipulating people and leading them away from their real liberation.